 At this point, we don't even know if Holland will show up in the Venom movie.
 The casting of Tom Hardy as Venom seems to suggest Holland won't costar in the spinoff.
 Though Venom doesn't always have to be a Spider-Man doppelgänger, Topher Grace and Tobey Maguire did look alike in Spider-Man 3.
 Tom Hardy and Tom Holland share fewer physical similarities.

 So are we looking at a cinematic Spider-verse?

-Probably yes—for better or for worse.
+Yes — for better or for worse.
 Sony has long nurtured ambitions to create a larger superhero universe, a lá the Avengers for Disney, the X-Men for Fox and the Justice League for Warner Bros.
+Sony has confirmed that it is developing a Silver Sable and Black Cat project, and there will be more to come.
 That means more Spider-Man characters or versions of Spider-Man swinging onto the screen, including Spider-Gwen and Miles Morales.